How Long Does it Take to Resolve a Car Accident Case with Injuries?

 Fortunately, appeals are rare in injury claims.
 First, huge proportion of car accident injury claims are settled rather than going to judgment at trial, meaning that there are no court rulings to appeal.
 Second, most judges are competent and do not introduce errors that would jeopardize a victim’s recovery.
 However, you should talk to your lawyer about whether an appeal is likely in your case.

 Call Our Car Accident Attorneys for a Free Case Consultation

 If you or a loved one was involved in a car accident and suffered serious injuries that require a lawsuit or insurance settlement, call a car accident lawyer for help first.
-The Queenan Law Firm’s experienced Arlington, TX car accident lawyers offer free consultations on new cases.
+The Queenan Law Firm’s experienced Irving, TX car accident lawyers offer free consultations on new cases.
 Call (817) 476-1797 today.